ceki/maven-3/feature-build-context-injection.md

 Automatic BuildContext injection and lifecycle management

+igorf 2012-08-29
+I think far better idea is to introduce general purpose mojo execution scope and callbacks to allow maven extensions to manage contribution and cleanup of components to the scope.
+This will cleanly solve current problem with circular dependency between tesla and build-avoidance source trees and I am sure mojo execution context will be useful for other things
+====

 New BuildContext instance is automatically created and associated with each project mojo execution and can be injected as a plexus or jsr330 component to the mojo itself or any of components directly or indirected used by the